Full Review of Pandora: World of Avatar land with Photos and Travel Guide - Disney's Animal Kingdom June 2017

 Avatar: Flight of Passage

 Let's start with the land's anchor attraction.
 As you can see in the photo above, there is no giant sign advertising the entrance like other rides.
 This is due to the land's story and theming, as the "Alpha Centauri Expeditions travel company" (ACE) has set up tours throughout the Na'vi's land and wanted to preserve the natural environment as much as possible.

 A good chunk of the "Valley of Mo'ara" scenery is actually built into this ride's queue line to entertain guests while waiting (And we all had PLENTY of time to take in the sights with this ride's consistent 2 hour line throughout the day.)

-You get very close to all of the different environment features!
+You get very close to all of the different environmental features!

 After snaking around outside, the queue continues through this indoor cave, complete with Na'vi drawings etched into the walls.

-After walking through indoor sections of the bioluminescent environment, you enter ACE's lab (The travel company currently offering tours in Pandora and researching the wildlife and Na'vi).
+After walking through indoor sections of the bioluminescent environment, you enter ACE's lab.
 Seemingly tucked into the queue's twists and turns is this guy.
-This Avatar above is suspended in actual water, and subtly moves and jerks as guests pass by in line.
-I assume Disney purposely him in the queue line, as opposed to a more prominent spot on the ride itself, as it catches guests off guard and continues the streak of seemingly impossible sights in Pandora.
+The animatronic is suspended in actual water, and subtly moves and jerks as guests pass by in line.
+I assume Disney purposely put him in the queue line, as opposed to a more prominent spot on the ride itself, as it catches guests off guard and continues the streak of seemingly impossible sights in Pandora.